-Think about what might help bring you light and warmth during a dark season.
-Consider whether you’re seeking solitude and quiet, community and connection with others – or a balance of these components.
+Think about what might help bring you light and warmth.
+Consider whether you’re seeking solitude and quiet, community and connection with others – or a little of both.

 Consider your surroundings.
 Want to brighten up the long nights, but don’t feel like decorating traditionally?
 Get creative and choose your own style.
 Feeling tropical?
 Love the forest?
 You don’t need much – a few strands of lights and some upcycled or nature finds can help transform your space in a way that feels special and unique.

 Discover the Story of your Number to learn more about ACEs, childhood adversity, the impacts of toxic stress, and how to heal and support the kids in your life.